Eoin-McMahon/blindfold/README.md

 * Clean and simple CLI
 * Suggestion system to help correct potential typos
 * Allows for the combination of any number of different templates all into one gitignore
+* Allows for appending to pre-existing gitignore templates so that custom directories are not overridden.

 ## 📦 Installation
 NOTE: Rust must be installed on your system for this to work. (<a href="https://www.rust-lang.org/learn/get-started">Install Rust</a>)